-Ok, so Paul is actually speaking about sexual immorality here, but the food euphemism serves us well.
+Ok, so Paul is actually speaking about sexual immorality here, but the food metaphor serves us well.
 Yes, we get hungry, and our stomachs need food to be satisfied.
 But just because it’s not illegal to eat donuts and pizza every day doesn’t mean that eating donuts and pizza every day is the best way to satisfy your hunger.
 There are more important things to be considered.
-Namely, that my body is on loan from God and He gets to decide how it’s cared for.
-In fact, the Bible moonlights as a “How to Care For Your Body” handbook if you read it that way.
+Namely, that my body is on loan from God and He gets to tell me how to cared for it.
+In fact, the Bible moonlights as a “How to Care For Your Body” handbook.

 For instance, later in 1 Corinthians Paul writes, “So whether you eat or drink, or whatever you do, do it all for the glory of God.” – 1 Corinthians 10:31